PROFESSOR TOMMY KOH

-Ms Leong assumed the Vice-Chairman position in April 2019 and also chairs the Gala and Fundraising Committee at JASS.
+Ms Leong assumed the Vice-Chairman position in April 2019 and also currently chairs the Gala and Fundraising Committee, as well as the JASS Crisis Fund Committee at JASS.
 Her combined knowledge of music as well as her legal and corporate experience help to ensure balance in the organisation and guide JASS in its corporate governance and stability.

 PROF JEREMY MONTEIRO

 Dubbed “Singapore’s King of Swing,” Cultural Medallion recipient Professor Jeremy Monteiro has garnered critical acclaim all over the world, having performed and/ or recorded with the likes of James Moody, Michael Brecker, Bobby McFerrin, Lee Ritenour, Herbie Mann, Paulinho DaCosta, Ernie Watts, Charlie Haden, Carmen Bradford, Matt Monro, Toots Thielemans, and Simon & Garfunkel.